Resources

 Latest Research

-View Community Housing Aotearoa’s submissions, legislations, reports and research below.
+View Community Housing Aotearoa’s submissions, legislations, reports and research and external research.

 Update on Cross-party inquiry into homelessness